abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy/index.md

 According to research done by The Fletcher School and Mastercard Center for Inclusive Growth, of the $301 billion of funds flows from consumers to businesses in Nigeria, 98 percent is still based on cash.

 Several players in the FinTech space are attempting to tap into this cash-rich system, by providing basic banking solution, while penetrating into rural areas with few or no banking presence.
-This solution comes in the form of Agency banking: a medium where third-party agents perform transactions on behalf of institutions, enables customers to translate stored value (usually in the form of a wallet-system) to physical cash for use.
+This solution comes in the form of _Agency Banking_.

 <b>Agency banking</b> is a type of branchless banking that allows the traditional banks to extend their network of branches and services in a cost-efficient manner through authorized agents.
 Agency banking is gaining popularity due to various reasons like product availability, risk management, improvement in financial inclusion, and many more.